rusnuker/winapi_undocumented/RunFileDlg.md

 Also note that this function is <b>undocumented</b>, meaning that it could be removed in future releases of Windows.
 Although it is used in taskmgr.exe :/

+## Compatibility

+I think Win2K and higher.
+I guess that's more than u need, eh?

 ## Close Definition
 Yes, I took it from ReactOS docs.
 Any problems?
 ```